Behavioral Communities and the Atomic Structure of Networks

 \section{Distinguishing Homophily from Coordination}

 When estimating a threshold from an observed network and convention, there is an alternative hypothesis that could also potentially explain the data: homophily.
-This is a well-known confound of correlated behaviors (e.g., see \cite*{aralms2009,jacksonrz2017}).
+This is a well-known confound of correlated behaviors (e.g., see \cite*{aralms2009,shalizi2011homophily,jacksonrz2017}).
 People with similar backgrounds and tastes tend to be linked to each other.
 Thus, there could be strong correlation patterns in neighbors' behaviors simply because they have the same tastes without any influence from one to another.
 With controlled experiments (e.g., random assignment of roommates as in \cite{sacerdote2001}) or instruments under some conditions (\cite*{bramoulledf2009}, \cite{araln2017}) one can test for influence directly as we discussed in the paper.
 In the absence of such identification, faced with just observations of networks and behavior, it is more challenging to distinguish homophily from influence.

-To fix terms, we use `pure homophily' to describe a world in which the probability that two agents are linked to each other depends on some distance function of a vector of their characteristics and their adoption decisions are a stochastic function of that vector, but in which the adoption decision does not depend on the realized adoption decisions' of one's neighbors.
-In contrast, by `pure coordination', we mean a model in which each agent in a network (one possibly formed under the influence of homophily) makes his adoption decision as a function only of whether or not the share of his neighbors adopting the behavior is above some common threshold $q$.\footnote{Of course, there could be both homophily and coordination, but to fix ideas we discuss testing for one exclusively versus the other exclusively.}
+To fix terms, we use `homophily' to describe a world in which the probability that two agents are linked to each other depends on some distance function of a vector of their characteristics and their adoption decisions are a stochastic function of that vector, but in which the adoption decision does not depend on the realized adoption decisions' of one's neighbors.
+In contrast, by `coordination', we mean a model in which each agent in a network (one possibly formed under the influence of homophily) makes his adoption decision as a function only of whether or not the share of his neighbors adopting the behavior is above some common threshold $q$.
+Of course, there could be both homophily and coordination, but to fix ideas we discuss testing for one versus the other.

 Admitting homophily in our null hypothesis yields a more demanding test of coordination, since homophily will generate positive coordination between neighbors' adoption decisions just as coordination does.
 Testing against homophily thus requires a more subtle analysis of the structure that correlation takes.